 Lobbying Tips from MACo

-II.
-Presenting Your Testimony
+2. Presenting Your Testimony.

-C. Keep it short and to the point.
+– Example when addressing a member of the committee: Senator or Senator [Last Name] and Representative or Representative [Last Name]… - Keep it short and to the point.
 Members resent long rambling testimony.

-III.
-Be Honest and Accurate
+3. Be Honest and Accurate

 If you ever provide a legislator with inaccurate information, they will never rely on you again for information.
 If you mistakenly provide inaccurate information, as soon as you discover your mistake, inform the legislator.
 Trust is paramount in the legislative process.

-IV.
-Develop Personal Relationships
+4. Develop Personal Relationships

 One of the most important lobbying techniques is to develop personal relationships with individual legislators.
 Such relationships develop in many ways.
 Attending social events, or meeting with them periodically to discuss your issues.
 Working closely with certain legislators on particular issues and seeing them through to a successful conclusion always works to establish relationships.
 Assisting legislators to work out problems with local officials is another good starting point.